Jovan-Janicijevic/IT-BootCamp-FinalProject/README.md

 # IT-BootCampQA
-All project I did during ITBC
+Final project i did for IT bootcamp.
+Using testNG and selenium